Brexit-related guidance for companies

 European Commission / EMA notice to stakeholders (including questions and answers)

 Procedural and practical guidance regarding submission of changes and related fees, including:

-The Coordination Group for Mutual Recognition and Decentralised Procedures - Human (CMDh) and Coordination Group for Mutual Recognition and Decentralised Procedures - Veterinary (CMDv) have published information for marketing authorisation holders of nationally authorised products.
+The Coordination Groups for Mutual Recognition and Decentralised Procedures - Human (CMDh) and Veterinary (CMDv) - provided information for marketing authorisation holders of nationally authorised products:

 - Brexit regulatory preparedness for veterinary medicinal products in the centralised procedure (20/04/2018)

 - Industry stakeholder meeting on Brexit and operation of the centralised procedure for human medicines (23/03/2018)